BlackHolePerturbationToolkit/FastEMRIWaveforms/docs/source/user/install.md

 where you can modify sources on the fly and these changes are taken into account in the python environment.
 To disable this *editable mode* (and thus be able to delete the source directory whilst keeping access to FEW in python), simply remove the `-e` option from the `pip install` commands in the from-source installation instructions.

+If the from-source installation instructions do not work in your environment, retry by adding the options `-v -Cbuild.verbose=true -Clogging.level=INFO` to the `pip install -e .` command to obtain detailed information about the cause of failure.

 ## On Mac OS with Apple Silicon CPU (M1 to M4)